-Across the globe we share a fundamental opportunity; educational systems need dramatic improvement...no more tinkering and no more massive efforts that fail.
+Across the globe, we share a fundamental opportunity; educational systems need dramatic improvement...no more tinkering, and no more massive efforts that fail.
 Schools and school districts are complex, dynamic systems affected by tons of factors.
-Efforts to improve (small and huge) are everywhere, but a very limited number prove to be effective.
+Efforts to improve (small and huge) are everywhere, but a very limited number proves to be effective.
 From controversial federal policies to individual teachers adopting new innovative techniques, it can be a real challenge to measure the success of educational interventions and even more difficult to understand why so many fail.

 The complexity of education is commonly underestimated.
 Attempts to improve are often designed outside of the intended school or are copied from other schools, only to fail in the context of the implementation.
 There are many factors that can impact the outcome of an attempted improvement, including the characteristics of the individual students, the participation of the educators, the socioeconomic status of the community, the administration’s beliefs and behaviors, the standardized testing regime, the level of parental involvement, and so on.
 In spite of the complexity of these systems, most efforts to improve ignore the importance of quantitative methods to deliver meaningful and sustainable solutions.